risuorg/risuorg.github.io/content/post/2020-08-18-github-action.md

 As it's always easier to learn by an example, check those files:

-- `.Risu.conf` at <https://github.com/iranzo/ipival/blob/master/.Risu.conf> which defines the `web` output, `excludes` to rule out all the `Risuclient` plugins, defines `title` for the report and defines an `extraplugintree` in the subfolder of this repository.
+- `.risu.conf` at <https://github.com/iranzo/ipival/blob/master/.risu.conf> which defines the `web` output, `excludes` to rule out all the `Risuclient` plugins, defines `title` for the report and defines an `extraplugintree` in the subfolder of this repository.
-- `.github/workflows/Risu.yml` at <https://github.com/iranzo/ipival/blob/master/.github/workflows/Risu.yml> which defines to run the action on each push to master branch, and also via daily cron execution, defining the following properties for the script (that will be used by the prior commented `entrypoint.sh`):
+- `.github/workflows/risu.yml` at <https://github.com/iranzo/ipival/blob/master/.github/workflows/Risu.yml> which defines to run the action on each push to master branch, and also via daily cron execution, defining the following properties for the script (that will be used by the prior commented `entrypoint.sh`):

 ```yaml
 - uses: Risuorg/gh-action-Risu@1.0